-If you’re using a screw, the primary driving force is from the torque (rotational force) applied to the screw, most likely from a human-operated electric driver (drill).
+If you’re using a screw, the primary driving force is from the torque (rotational force) applied to the screw, most likely from a human-operated electric driver.
 The human hand is not perfect and a screw can be sunk in at different depths and twisted at different torques.
 Screws are prone to stripping, as well as holding boards more securely in some areas than in others – which creates inconsistency and uneven applied force.
 As wood becomes weathered, these inconsistencies begin to show over time as the boards start to come apart and the screws work themselves out.

 There are, however, certain situations in which screws have an advantage over nails depending on the terrain and weather.
 We use certain types of structural screws and lag screws for our fences, but we don’t use exterior deck screws to hang Simpson brackets on posts and rails, because they’re not quite as strong as a nail.

 This might be news to you, but a nail is actually stronger than a screw structurally.
 If you took a pair of vice grips or pliers and bent a standard three-inch deck screw back and forth, it wouldn’t take long before the screw gives way and snaps.
 If you took that same style of nail and bent it back and forth, it’s going to take a lot more force, torque and bending action before the nail succumbs and breaks.
-The sheer strength of a nail is much greater than a screw, so if you’re going to use a screw, make sure it’s a properly sourced structural screw that’s rated for the proper application.
+The sheer strength of a nail is much greater than a screw, so if you’re going to use a screw, make sure it’s a properly sourced structural screw that’s rated for its application.